10 Ways to Fix Windows 10 File Explorer Won’t Open

-After updating to Windows 10, many users claim about File Explorer not working or loading infinitely with the message displayed as “File Explorer not responding.”
-This error of Windows 10 File Explorer won’t open users from accessing doc files, photos, apps, etc. unless they keep in mind the names of files and search them.
+After updating to Windows 10, many users claim that File Explorer not working or loading infinitely with the message displayed as “File Explorer not responding.”
+This Windows 10 File Explorer error won’t prevent users from accessing doc files, photos, apps, etc. unless they keep the names of files and search them in mind.
 When File Explorer freezes or crashes in Windows 10, it is a critical issue as it has almost all user data.

-Sometimes, when you launch the File Explorer to open any file or folder from the taskbar, it doesn’t display you the Windows.
-This problem of Windows 10 File Explorer not Responding frequently happening nowadays.
-The main reason behind this problem is the startup programs which are clashing with Windows 10 File Explorer.
-Other issues can include File Explorer cache problem, Windows search clashing, Scaling Slider issue, etc. All of these issues depend upon the user’s system configuration.
+Sometimes, when you launch File Explorer to open any file or folder from the taskbar, it doesn’t display the Windows.
+This problem of Windows 10 File Explorer not Responding frequently happens nowadays.
+The main reason behind this problem is the startup programs clashing with Windows 10 File Explorer.
+Other issues include File Explorer cache problems, Windows search clashing, Scaling Slider issues, etc. All of these issues depend upon the user’s system configuration.

 How to Fix Windows 10 File Explorer Won’t Open

-Solution 1: Clear history cache and create a new shortcut
+Solution 1: Clear the history cache and create a new shortcut

-1. First, Right-click on the File Explorer icon from the taskbar and select “Unpin from the taskbar.”
+1. Right-click on the File Explorer icon from the taskbar and select “Unpin from the taskbar.”

-2. Press “Windows key” along with “X” to choose “File Explorer.”
+2. Press the “Windows key” along with “X” to choose “File Explorer.” keyboard keys

-4. Then Select “clear” from “privacy” option which is located at the bottom.
+4. Then Select “clear” from the “privacy” option, which is located at the bottom.

 5. Right-click on the blank area and select New>>Shortcut.